STOmics/SAW/README.md

 # SAW version : v4.1.0
 ```
 ####    Run stereoRun_multiLane_v4.1.0.sh bash script
-If more than one lane sequencing data was given, run the stereoRun_multiLane_v4.1.0.sh script as follows:
+If more than one lane sequencing data was given, run the stereoRun_multiLane_v4.1.0.sh script as the following:
 ```
 ulimit -n 10240
 dataDir=/Full/Path/Of/Input/File